rirenner/aci-ansible/docs/aci_epg_to_contract_module.rst

 .. _aci_epg_to_contract:

-aci_epg_to_contract - Bind EPGs to contracts on Cisco ACI fabrics (fv:RsCons and fv:RsProv)
+aci_epg_to_contract - Bind EPGs to Contracts on Cisco ACI fabrics (fv:RsCons and fv:RsProv)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. versionadded:: 2.4